snnu-lgw/coursewares_crowdcollection/README.md

 # Type diversity maximization aware coursewares crowdcollection in MOOCs

-The following describes the content of the experiment.
+The following describes the code of the experiment.

 Distribution_Selection, Number_Task, Number_Type, Number_Worker, Beta, MaxGeneration and Budget are the system input parameters.